nathanbraun/fantasy-sdk-2021/README.md

 Here are my priorities, most important first:

 ### Priorities
-- any bug fixes etc that people notice associated with this guide or the simulations API; definitely email me — [nate@nathanbraun.com](mailto:nate@nathanbraun.com)
+- [ ] any bug fixes etc that people notice associated with this guide or the simulations API; definitely email me — [nate@nathanbraun.com](mailto:nate@nathanbraun.com)
-- league integration/analysis/wdis: ability to automatically take into account current, midweek scores (will try to do friday after thu night game)
+- [X] league integration/analysis/wdis: ability to automatically take into account current, midweek scores (will try to do friday after thu night game)
-- sleeper integration (hopefully very soon)
+- [ ] sleeper integration (hopefully very soon)
 - Fantasy Math web access (ditto)
-- a few simulation API convienence improvements
+- [ ] a few simulation API convienence improvements
-- typos, clarity etc
+- [ ] typos, clarity etc

 Check back here for updated versions.
 Will keep the changelog updated.

 ## Changelog
+### v0.1.0 (2021-09-13)
+Update league integration functions to get midweek points.

+E.g. if you were running a WDIS analysis on the Friday after week 1, and your opponent was starting Gronk, it'd be good to take into account the fact he scored 29 PPR points the night before.
+Functions now do that.

+Related: saved some snapshots of raw data for the walk throughs to make it easier to follow along.

 ### v0.0.4 (2021-09-09)
 Make it clearer license keys go in config.ini, not utilities.py.
 Drop version numbers from code docstrings — too hard to manually keep up to date.